GoodStuff-Fm/goodstuff/_baseline/episode 11.md

 sponsor: Our [Goodstuff Patreon Subscribers](https://www.patreon.com/goodstuff "Goodstuff on Patreon") and listeners just like you!
 Support your favorite podcasts directly to get exclusive unedited episodes and more.
-title: Don't "Dude Perfect My MLB
+title: Don't "Dude Perfect" My MLB
 date: 2019-04-25 06:00:00 -0700
 episode: 11
-description: ''
+description: Kyle went to a minor league game.
+Also, we discuss Weird Baseball Things that have happened lately.
 mp3: ''
 image: ''
 published: false

 ---
 Kyle went to a minor league game.
+Also, we discuss Weird Baseball Things that have happened lately.

 # Follow Up